Tips for lettering informal & freehand script

 Construction of vertexes/ intersections:

-Build overlapping outlines to ensure mush easier editing process:
+Build overlapping outlines to ensure much easier editing process: